Horace Champagne: Life and career

-Champagne's works have been noted to be particularly popular in Calgary, Alberta, where he is represented by Masters Gallery.
+Champagne's works are particularly popular in Calgary, Alberta, where he is represented by Masters Gallery.
 In 2003, the Calgary Herald wrote that Champagne may be the best pastel artist in the world.

 In 2006, he bought a studio in Rose Blanche on the Newfoundland coast, to better depict the sea in his work.
 He explained Newfoundland's attraction for him and how he paints in an instructional DVD made by VideoMedia, titled Champagne on the rocks, Horace Champagne paints Newfoundland.
 That same year, he was elected an honorary life member of the Pastel Society of Eastern Canada.
 In February 2009, the U.S. magazine, the Pastel Journal, included a still life titled Overflowing Beauty by Champagne on its cover and an article about his work by Deborah Secor, titled Joie de Vivre.
 In 2010, the French magazine Pratique des Arts published an eight-page article on Champagne.

 In 2013, he received an invitation of honor to the Exposition international at Giverny, Art du Pastel en France.
-While there, Champagne gave a workshop on what he calls Plein art (Outside painting, on location, on a flat surface).
+While there, Champagne gave a workshop on what he calls Plein art (Outdoor painting, on location, on a flat surface).
 In 2015, the Pastel Society of Eastern Canada produced Horace Champagne: A Man and his Pastels as a tribute to Champagne, authored by Patrice Landry, with 100 pastels by Champagne in full colour.

 More critical attention followed: in the fall issue of 2019, The Pastel Society of the West Coast, U.S.A., did an article and interview with Champagne by W. Truman Hosner.
-Hosner wrore that Horace Champagne has "captured the poetry of the world...his world.
+Hosner wrote that Horace Champagne has "captured the poetry of the world...his world.
 He is a national treasure."

 Horace Champagne was elected Premier Pastelist by the Pastel Society of Canada in 2000 and awarded Master Pastelist by The Pastel Society of Eastern Canada.

+Memberships

+Champagne is a member of the Pastel Society of France, the Pastel Society of Eastern Canada and the Pastel Society of America.